ordergroove/sculptorjs/README.md

 ## Issues
 We love feedback!
 If you run into any issues while installing or using this project, please create a new issue [here](https://github.com/ordergroove/sculptorjs/issues).
 If the issue is related to a specific browser(s), then please be sure to leave the browser information in the issue description.

+## Special Thanks
+We would like to take this opportunity to thank everyone at [OrderGroove](http://www.ordergroove.com) for allowing us the time to work on open sourcing this project.
+Without their support, this project would not exist.